Huguenot Cemetery, Cork

-Huguenot Cemetery was created between 1710 and 1733 as a cemetery for the Huguenot inhabitants in the city of Cork.
+The Huguenot Cemetery was created between 1710 and 1733 as a cemetery for the Huguenot inhabitants in the city of Cork in Ireland.
 It is believed to be one of the last two surviving Huguenot graveyards in western Europe.
+The cemetery is recorded in the Record of Monuments and Places and included in an Architectural Conservation Area designated by Cork City Council.